 So, can parrots of different species breed?
 The answer is yes, but not all species.
 The success of an interspecies pairing depends on how genetically and physically similar the two birds are.
 They must share enough of the same DNA for the sperm and egg to combine and develop successfully.

 It also depends on whether the birds would be inclined to mate.
 Parrots that are physically distinct from one another are less likely to breed.
-This is because they won’t recognize each other as a potential partner or try to mate with them.
+They won’t recognize each other as a potential partner or try to mate with them.

 The most common parrot hybrids are the products of species within the same genus.
 For example, most species of lovebird (Agapornis sp.) are similar enough to interbreed.